 - 1. To annually review the Sport Club Handbook to provide feedback and recommendations. - 2.
 To serve as an appeal board regarding programmatic penalties and restrictions. - 3.
 To review sport club annual reports and make program allocation funding recommendations. - 4.
-To plan and conduct sport club leadership series seminars, trainings, and activities. - 5.
+To assist with planning and conducting sport club leadership series seminars, trainings, and activities. - 5.
 To support the prosperity of the sport club program by offering advice and assisting in decision making.

-Current, fee-paying students at Southern Illinois University Carbondale that meet the following qualifications may apply for a position on the Advisory Board.
+Current, fee-paying students at Southern Illinois University Carbondale that meet the following qualifications may apply for a position on the Advisory Board:

-- ✓ The potential member has served on the Sport Club Council for at least one semester. - ✓ The potential member is in "good standing" with the University.
-A student's academic and disciplinary status determines their "standing" with the University.
-Students on academic and/or disciplinary probation and suspension are ineligible to serve as sport club officers. - ✓ The potential member's club is in Good Standing.
+- ✓ No more than two representatives from a single club may serve on the Board. - ✓ Executive officers (e.g., President, Vice President, Treasurer, Safety Officer, and Secretary) from each club are eligible to apply for membership. - ✓ The potential member has served on the Sport Club Council for at least one semester. - ✓ The potential member is in "good standing" with the University.
+A student's academic and disciplinary status determines their "standing" with the University. - ✓ The potential member's club is in Good Standing.

-Sport Club Council members that aspire to join the Advisory Board are expected to complete the Sport Club Advisory Board Application by the stated deadline and deliver a short speech to the Sport Club Council during the designated Sport Club Council meeting.
+Sport Club Council members that aspire to join the Advisory Board are expected to complete the Sport Club Advisory Board Application by the stated deadline and deliver a short speech to the Sport Club Council.